 Is Pine Or Cedar Better For Fence?

-Cedar is a better wood for fencing than pine due to its high longevity, natural resistance, and appearance.
+Cedar is generally preferred for fencing due to its longevity, natural resistance to decay, insects, and moisture, and its aesthetically pleasing appearance.

-However, pressure-treated pine may not last as long as cedar and may require more frequent maintenance, such as staining or sealing, to preserve its appearance and structural integrity.
+While pine fences are often pressure-treated to boost their resistance, they may not last as long as cedar and typically require more frequent maintenance, including staining or sealing, to maintain their appearance and structural integrity.

 What Grade of Wood Is Used For Fences?